pymc-devs/pytensor/doc/extending/graph_rewriting.rst

 ===============

-In this document we will explain how graph rewriting works and how graph rewrites can be constructed in Aesara.
+In this document we will explain how graph rewriting works and how graph rewrites can be constructed in Pytensor.

 .. todo::
    The old "optimization" nomenclature is still in use throughout some of these